-It’s that time of year again, when the cold starts creeping in and we yearn for nice mug of hot chocolate and a tamal.
+It’s that time of year again when the cold starts creeping in and we yearn for a nice mug of hot chocolate and a tamal.
 If you have never tried a sweet tamal you are in for a treat.
 These vegan chocolate tamales are made by beating vegan butter and sugar, adding corn masa flour, ground Mexican chocolate, cinnamon, and warm almond milk.
 It is filled with bittersweet chocolate chips and chopped pecans.
-The best tamal is a warm tamal just out of the steamer, and the scent of cinnamon and the melted bittersweet chocolate interior of this tamal will surely conquer your tastebuds.
+The best tamal is a warm tamal just out of the steamer, and the scent of cinnamon and the melted bittersweet chocolate interior of this tamal will surely conquer your taste buds.

 The Recipe: Vegan Chocolate Tamales

 - If you would like to make these tamales with fresh masa, replace the masa harina with 2 lbs. of fresh masa.

 - I used Ibarra chocolate for this recipe, but there are many other vegan options.

 - You can also make these with coconut oil or vegetable shortening.

 - If you would like to make these without fat, use unsweetened pumpkin puree to replace the fat.

 Vegan Chocolate tamales filled with roasted pecans and chocolate chips.